The Jetset Society

 Lineups

-The Jetset Society performs in flexible lineups from 4 to 11 musicians – tailored to the occasion, venue size, schedule and desired impact.
+The Jetset Society performs in flexible live band lineups from 4 to 11 musicians – tailored to the occasion, venue size, schedule and desired impact.
 From a compact live band to a large gala lineup, each setup is adapted musically and visually to your event.

 Lineups from 4 to 11 musicians: The Jetset Society performs as a quartet, quintet, sextet, septet as well as in lineups with 8, 9, 10 or 11 musicians.
 Depending on the occasion, we create small, medium-sized or large live band formations.